microsoft/durabletask-netherite/README.md

 ## Status

 The current version of Netherite is *0.1.0-alpha*.
-Netherite already support almost all of DF's API.
+Netherite already support almost all of the DT and DF APIs.
 However, there are still some limitations that we plan to address in the near future, before moving to beta status:

 - **Auto-Scaling**.
 While it is already possible to dynamically change the number of host nodes (and have Netherite rebalance load automatically), support for doing so automatically is not implemented yet.
 - **Query Performance**.
 We have not quite completed our implementation of a FASTER index to speed up queries that are enumerating or purging instance states.